JONSASSE/432-2018/slides/class23/README.md

 #### Questions About Project 2, Specifically

 - Will we discuss our Project 2 work in small groups like we did with Project 1?
     - I don't know.
 It would have to be on April 24 or 26.
 The main problems I see are that (a) students would have to have some sort of draft material in place quickly, when there are other things due and (b) what I could "cover" in lecture would be reduced a bit.
 But neither of those problems is serious to me.
-Let's do an instant poll.
-[What do you folks prefer?](https://goo.gl/forms/OhSDhLCrlmSUoLZ32)
+[Instant Poll: What do you folks prefer?](https://goo.gl/forms/OhSDhLCrlmSUoLZ32)
 - My biggest concern is just making sure I pick a data set that actually aligns with the goals of my data analysis.
     - Good.
 That is a good thing to be focusing on.
 Developing a set of 1-2 research questions that can be addressed well with the data at hand is the most important thing. "[90% of directing a play/movie is casting](http://noamkroll.com/90-of-directing-is-casting-heres-why-you-need-to-prioritize-your-talent/)."
 - Is our presentation about Project 1 **and** Project 2, or just Project 2?